tpope/gem-browse/README.markdown

 This one doesn't work if the neither the homepage nor the source code URL point back at GitHub.

+That's really it.
+I mean other than the command that lets you open a gem's homepage in your browser.

+    gem browse sprockets

 Installation
 ------------